Troubleshoot performance issues

 Over time, the solution may slow down.
 To keep it running smoothly, reload the agent management periodically.
 Reload the agent management to fix the performance issue.
 Each time you reload the agent management, the performance should be improved.
 Reload the agent management when the performance becomes unacceptable.

-To reload the agent management, on the agent management machine use the splunk reload deploy-server
+To reload the agent management, on the agent management machine use the splunk reload deploy-server command.

-You can achieve similar results by restarting the whole Splunk instance with the splunk restart
+You can achieve similar results by restarting the whole Splunk instance with the splunk restart command.
+It restarts all the other Splunk subsystems and therefore it is not recommended.

 Change the index retention period

-index is 7 days.
+By default, the index retention period of _dsphonehome index is 7 days.
 If you have a lot of clients that phone home frequently, the data gathered during the 7 day period is too big and will cause decrease in performance.
 To improve performance, you can change the limits of retention time period of the total phone home data stored.

-file.
+Index retention period for the _dsphonehome index is defined by the frozenTimePeriodInSecs key in the [_dsphonehome] stanza in the $SPLUNK_HOME/etc/apps/SplunkDeploymentServerConfig/default/indexes.conf file.
 You can overwrite this value.
 Note that the retention time period is the minimal time the data will be available in the index.
 The data might stay there for some time after the retention time period, depending on the index bucket contents.

 To change the index retention period, follow the steps: